-I am usually proud to announce in social gatherings, whenever there's a discussion of this sort, that I am anti-violence and anti-war.
+I am usually proud to announce in any social setting, whenever there's a discussion of this sort, that I am anti-violence and anti-war.
 I usually get the phrase that irritates me: "violence is in our animal nature, you can't get rid of it!", and I strongly disagree.

 Actually, few contradicting arguments are always cited for justifying many issues.
 The pop-song among which is "man is the only violent being, nothing in nature does what man does".
-Many may embrace what it implies but when taken at face value they know it's untrue, like a pop song.
+Many embrace what it implies at face value, but when confronted they change their stance and claim they know it's untrue, like a pop song.
 The acts of violence that exist in other life forms are staggering, for example, many think corals are a thing of beauty and natural harmony supporting a complete ecosystem, in fact they fight for territory just like every other species we observe.
 When two corals fight, they extrude their stomachs and digest the rival coral, alive.
 That is violent.